 If you're lucky, you may be surrounded by as many as 100 whale sharks feeding at the surface.
 You may get multiple swims, but they may only last a few minutes – the sharks are incredibly fast once they get moving and soon outpace swimmers – but while underwater, time seems suspended.
 Seeing such an incredible creature up close, observing it in its natural habitat and in its element, is an unforgettable and magical experience.

 Buses run daily from the main bus station in Cancun to the small port town of Chiquila.
 From there, catch one of the ferries to Holbox (about $7 and a 25-minute ride accompanied by a welcome video).

 How to Swim With Whale Sharks

-Tours are approximately $125 and up per person, which includes gear (snorkels, fins, wetsuits), lunch and tour.
+Tours are approximate $125 and up per person, which includes gear (snorkels, fins, wetsuits), lunch and tour.
 It’s possible to just show up and book with one of the many outfits who advertise their services around town—some reasonably professional, some little more than a man and his boat.
 One reputable tour company is Willy's Tours, operated by a lifelong resident of Isla Holbox.
 Reservations are required.